vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/holy-ground_Bakker/02_Studies_in_the_Early_History_and_Culture_of_North_India/23_rAma_Devotion_in_a_shaiva_Holy_Place.md

 sanctified ground.

-This cremation ground was there, as it was in every Indian city, and in one of the earliest Purāṇas, the Mārkaṇḍeyapurāṇa, it is depicted as the unholiest place on earth, the place where king Hariścandra passed his doleful days as a caṇd
+This cremation ground was there, as it was in every Indian city, and in one of the earliest Purāṇas, the Mārkaṇḍeyapurāṇa, it is depicted as the unholiest place on earth, the place where king Hariścandra passed his doleful days as a caṇḍāla.

-. āla.
 20 If we assume that its location has not altered over the centuries, a location that is known in later sources as Maṇikarṇikā, it lay in the early days at the southern fringe of the then holy field, as it should do.
 21 With the growth of the town, however, and the omnipresence of the dying along with the industry that surrounded them, this is beginning to change in the seventh and eighth centuries.
 An important factor in this process has been the spread of the belief that salvation would be available to all, if only the dying days were spent in the holy towṇ The doctrine of the saving mantra, administered there, and only there, all’ultimo momento, made Vārāṇasī stand out against

 all other competing holy places that promised mokṣa; this doctrine has thus greatly contributed to the reputation of the city as the most holy place on earth.